nearthlab/image-segmentation/README.md

 python infer_gui.py -c=/path/to/infer.cfg -w=/path/to/best_model.h5 -l=/path/to/class_names.json \
 -i=/path/to/a/directory/containing/image_files
 ```
-or save the result as image files [This will create a directory named 'results' under the directory you provided in -i option, and write the viusalized inference images in it]:
+or save the results as image files [This will create a directory named 'results' under the directory you provided in -i option, and write the viusalized inference images in it]:
 ```bash
 python infer.py -c=/path/to/infer.cfg -w=/path/to/best_model.h5 -l=/path/to/class_names.json \
 -i=/path/to/a/directory/containing/image_files